 Rear seat belt comfort guides may provide added seat belt comfort for older children who have outgrown booster seats and for some adults.
 When installed on a shoulder belt, the comfort guide positions the shoulder belt away from the neck and head.

-Comfort guides are available through your dealer for the rear outboard seating positions.
-Instructions are included with the guides.
+The comfort guides for the second row outboard seating positions of this vehicle are provided in a package in the glove box or cargo area.
+Instructions are included with the comfort guides.

 Seat Belt Use During Pregnancy